dotnet/runtimelab/README.md

 This branch contains sources for the System.Net.Experimental.MsQuic package which lights up HTTP/3 support in .NET 5.

+## Usage

+> **Note**: HTTP/3 is experimental in .NET 5 and is not supported in production environments.

+Add the package System.Net.Experimental.MsQuic to your .NET 5 project that intends to use HTTP/3.

+> TODO: examples for HttpClient and Kestrel.

 ## Building

 - clone the repo recursively or run `git submodule update --init --recursive`to get all the submodules.